 - About Coverfox

-Insurers offer no-claim bonus with increasing discounts on premium every claim-free year.
-But how are these discounts calculated?
+Insurers offer a no claim bonus with increasing discounts on the premium for every claim free year.
+But how these discounts are calculated?
 The table below simplifies how NCB is earned:

 |No claims made in preceding 1 year of insurance||20%|